What would you think if your boss got on his/her knees and started polishing your shoes without warning?

 First He takes a towel and wraps it around His waist — much like a waiter would and like the servants of His day did.

 Then He takes a pitcher and basin and starts washing the disciples’ feet.

-Living in Phoenix, you can understand how dusty your feet can get if you wear sandals.
-Imagine back then when there were no paved roads or sidewalks.
+Living in Phoenix, I can understand how dusty feet can get when one’s wearing sandals.
+Imagine back then where there were no paved roads or sidewalks.
 The feet were the dirtiest part of the body.

 Why did Jesus wash their feet?